 - What makes a presentation easy to give

 - What makes a presentation easy to follow

 - What makes a presentation convincing

 - What makes a presentation professional

 The optional second day is a workshop, where each attendee has the opportunity to give a short presentation they have previously created, after which we work through it together to improve its design and delivery.

 Shorter variants of the course covers most of the same material, but in less detail.

-Anyone who is required to present technical information (particularly on I.T. topics) in front of an audience.
+Anyone who is required to present technical or business information in front of an audience.